🔧 When There is No System, Everything Becomes a Follow-Up

 ➤ They shift ownership.

-💻 What We Mean by ‘Systems’ (It’s Not What You Think)
+💻 What We Mean by ‘Systems’ (It is Not What You Think)

 When SME founders hear the word “systems,” they often think of two things: